papajessie/swcpy/docs/lc_conf_UndeadOffensive2018_unit_tier7.md

   * (1/1) 160000 Credits

-### On Er'Kit or Takodana or Yavin 4 for HQ level 10
+### On Er'Kit or Takodana or Yavin 4 for HQ levels 10-11

   * (1/1) 364000 Alloy